 BPC Cases on Statutory Supervision

-Unlike probation cases, Beyond Parental Control (BPC) statutory supervision orders are not subject to legislative review by the Youth Court.
-However, the Youth Court does review BPC cases from time to time if there is a need for close monitoring of the youth.
-If and when the pre-delinquent Child or Young Person fails to comply with an order of statutory supervision, the Social Worker from the Singapore Children's Society may institute a complaint in Court.
+Unlike probation cases, Beyond Parental Control (BPC) statutory supervision orders are not subject to legislative review by the Youth Courts.
+However, the Youth Courts do review BPC cases from time to time if there is a need for close monitoring of the youth.
+If and when the pre-delinquent child or young person fails to comply with an order of statutory supervision, the Social Worker from the Singapore Children's Society may institute a complaint in Court.
 The youth and his parents are given an opportunity to explain and respond to these complaints.
 The Court may – place the child in a Place of Safety pending a progress report.

-The progress report will be considered by the Youth Court, which may make one of the following orders.
+The progress report will be considered by the Youth Courts, which may make one of the following orders.

 Residents' progress in the Place of Detention, Youth Rehabilitation Centre and Place of Safety regime are assessed at the meetings of the Review Board, a body constituted by the Minister of Social and Family Development to review such residents.
 Such meetings are held once a month.
 The Youth Court Judge is an ex officio member of this Review Board.
 The Director of Social Welfare, on the advice of the Review Board, may release the residents on licence after they have completed 12 months in the Youth Rehabilitation Centre or Place of Safety regime.